-- Swap white bread or even multigrain bread for wholegrain breads.
+- Swap white bread or even multigrain bread for wholegrain bread.

-2 slices of standard white bread has 1.68grams of fibre.
-A wholegrain bread has roughly 4.5 grams.
+2 slices of standard white bread have 1.68grams of fibre.
+A loaf of wholegrain bread has roughly 4.5 grams.
 That is again more than 2.5 times the amount of fibre.